 This salad of course can be made anytime of the year, but when you’re looking for a juicy, fresh, crispy, colorful salad, this salad will perfectly fit to any Christmas meal.
 It can certainly be made in advance if you want to prevent dinner stress.
-Just make the dressing, cut the oranges and give yourself more time and buy the pomegranate arils in the containers in your supermarket.
-It will also save yourself from a messy kitchen.
+Here are a few steps you can take in preparation:

 Another reason why this salad is made for Christmas is because of the health benefits.
 The citrus fruits in this salad will make your full stomach feel good.
 Scientific research tells eating fruit after a meal is good for your health.
 Naringin is an antioxidant found in grapefruit, lemon, oranges, clementines and tangerines.
 It can help neutralize the oxidative stress and inflammation generated by a heavy and fatty meal.
 It can even help prevent damage to the blood vessels.
 So I suggest to eat this salad after your meal, but if you want to eat it aside don’t worry, it’s a healthy salad as it is!